IBM/model-evaluation-workbench/README.md

 ### 2.1 Create NLC service instances:

 - Follow the instructions from the given [link](https://console.bluemix.net/docs/services/natural-language-classifier/getting-started.html#natural-language-classifier)
-- Use `weather_data_train.csv` `../src/main/data/weather_data_train.csv`, for training the first set of the model.
+- Use `NLC_TrainngDataset1.csv` `../src/main/data/NLC_TrainngDataset1.csv`, for training the first set of the model.
-- Use `weather_data_train1.csv` `../src/main/data/weather_data_train1.csv`, for training the second model.
+- Use `NLC_TrainngDataset2.csv` `../src/main/data/NLC_TrainngDataset2.csv`, for training the second model.
+-
-- Copy username, password, and url values and save it as a text file.
+- Copy username, password, and classifier/model_id and save it as a text file.
 These credentials are required in later steps.

 Now, we have created and trained two models in one NLC service instance.

 ## 3. Deploy the application to IBM Cloud